Skip to main content

 3. Select Software updates.

-Khumo isn’t showing on your the Yoco POS App
+Khumo isn’t showing on the Yoco POS App

-The Khumo/Khumo Print card machines are stand-alone devices powered by the Yoco POS App, so it’s not necessary to connect them to the POS App on your mobile in order to transact.
+The Khumo/Khumo Print and Khumo 2/Khumo Print 2 are standalone devices powered by the Yoco POS App, so it’s not necessary to connect them to the Yoco POS App on your mobile in order to transact.

 Khumo Print is in protection mode